THE ART- & CULTURE INDUSTRY'S

 ultra-democratic / ultra anti-elitist / relatable / not intimidating / everyone can do it / 'get it' / judge it

 Strategy 2 is the culmination of the success of strategy 1.
 These works do not purport to have meaning or efficacy and emphasize that the work looks simple and stupid intentionally.
 The artwork is designed to function exactly like a joke, a playground or an Instagram background.
 Culture is now defined as what 'the masses' do; critical judgment is replaced with public opinion.
 This strategy requires the narrative and portrayal of the discipline of art and of art professionals/the cultural 'elite' as abusive perpetrators, from which the infantile/playful artwork -allegedly- liberates a suppressed population.
-Under the cover of an alleged 'democratisation' of art this fundamental reframing of the role and content of art according to entirely art external standards is by now deeply embedded in government policymaking, school curricula, etc.
+Under the cover of an alleged 'democratisation' of art this fundamental reframing of the role and content of art according to entirely art external standards is by now deeply embedded in government policymaking, school curricula, etc. Psychologically, this infantilisation of art, artist and audience can be seen as a collective regressive phase.

-The industrial-scale of the promotion of art as entertainment serves as a definition of what art is / what it is for.
+The industrial-scale of. the promotion of art as entertainment serves as a definition of what art is / what it is for.
 This definition is accepted globally.

 The vacuity of these works is treated as meaningful.